phoebemma/Trainome_data_analyses/README.md

-# Trainome_RNA_pipeline
+# Trainome_data_pipeline
-A pipeline for RNA-Seq data analyses
+Scripts (shell and python) used in RNA sequence data analyses.